 Be Tax Compliant

-Another expense you should consider is the tax.
+Another thing to consider is the Real Property tax in the Philippines.
 Renting out your primary residence is subject to tax.
 Not only that, if you are currently enjoying tax exemptions from paying your mortgage, that privilege may be removed.
 This subject is best discussed with your tax advisor to know the most accurate information based on government policy changes.

 Hire an Expert Property Manager

 After considering the points we have discussed and you are determined to change your primary residence to an investment property, now is the best time to hire a property manager.

 A good property manager can help you prepare your unit for rent and let you know about other tasks you have to complete before your unit is ready.

 A property manager can also help you with staging your home, identifying repair needs, and identify opportunities to increase your unit’s value.

 By enrolling your unit in DMCI Leasing, you will be able to have a property manager and his or her team to assist you with your concerns before you enroll your unit.